God’s Love: New Every Morning (Part 3)

 Hymn: We need not seek for cloistered cell, Our neighbor and our words farewell.

-In John 17, Jesus said: “Father, my prayer is not that you take them out of the world but that you protect them from the evil one.
+In John 17, Jesus said: “Father, My prayer is not that You take them out of the world but that You protect them from the evil one.
 They are not of the world, even as I am not of it.
-Sanctify them by the truth; your word is truth.
-As you sent me into the world, I have sent them into the world.”5
+Sanctify them by the truth.
+Your word is truth.
+As You sent Me into the world, I have sent them into the world.”5

-Scripture says: You must have the qualities of salt among yourselves and live in peace with each other….Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone….In your hearts revere Christ as Lord.
-Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
+Scripture says: You must have the presevering and enhancing qualities of salt and live in peace with each other… Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone… In your hearts revere Christ as Lord.
+Always be prepared to give an answer to anyone who asks you for the reason for your hope.
 But do this with gentleness and respect.7

 Stanza 6